NSTechBytes/your_picker/README.md

 # YourPicker

-YourPicker is a Rainmeter plugin that provides a custom color picker with a modern, VSCode-like interface.
+YourPicker is a Rainmeter plugin that provides a custom color picker with a modern interface.
 It features a high-resolution color wheel, brightness and opacity sliders, a desktop color picker, and supports continuous updates of the selected color in either RGB or Hex format.
 The plugin also supports executing a finish action (such as logging) when the color selection is complete.

 ---